inclu-media/SuperDuo/README.md

 * API version switched to v1
 * Home and Away Team URLs read from API and stored into DB
 * Team crests are fetched from wikimedia and cached in shared prefs (urls)
-* API parameter for the next 2 days changed from n2 to n3 as n2 would be only be today and tmrw.
+* API parameter for the next 2 days changed from n2 to n3 as n2 would only be today and tmrw.

 #### Widget